Roger Federer has knee surgery, will miss French Open - WHIZ News

 Doctors “are very confident of a full recovery,” Federer said, before ending his post by telling his fans “see you on the grass!” as he targets a return for Wimbledon.

-Federer will skip tournaments in Dubai, Indian Wells, Bogota and Miami prior to the French Open, which starts on May 24.
+Federer will skip tournaments in Dubai, Indian Wells and Miami prior to the French Open, which starts on May 24.

 Federer could potentially return to play at one of his favorite tournaments in Halle, Germany, on June 15.
 He has was won the grass-court tournament 10 times.